 Fujinon 14X40 Techno-Stabi IS Binoculars

 Current Price: $1699

 For the professional mariner or more frequent user, there are probably no better than the Fujinon 14X40 Techno-Stabi binoculars.
-These were specifically designed to provide a stable image in ANY kind of condition.
+These were specifically designed to provide a sharp and stable image in ANY kind of settings.
 You will enjoy the strong 14x magnification while still be able to view, follow and focus on your subject with ease.
-The IS mechanism can be powered by either AA batteries or a power adaptor.
+The image stabilisation mechanism can be powered by either AA batteries or a power adaptor.
 They can also be used as “normal” binoculars without the image stabiliser.

 Another cool feature of the Fujinon 14X40 Techno-Stabi binoculars is that they stabilise the image in every direction and every possible movement of the viewer.
 This makes them ideal for use on airplanes, helicopters or boats.
-This model is a favourite by Australian navy, law enforcement and other professionals.
+This model is a favourite by Australian navy, law enforcement, SLSC clubs and other professionals.
 Optically the Fujinon 14X40 Techno-Stabi deliver high quality, bright images with excellent sharpness and colour reproduction.

 On the downside, these binoculars are on the heavy side at around 1.2 Kg.
-They are also not the most beautiful product on the market but don’t let their looks fool you – these are a brilliant powerful tool for marine use.
-The Fujinon 14X40 Techno-Stabi binoculars are available on Procular at a highly discounted rate of $1699 including free delivery and a hassle-free Australian manufacturer’s warranty.
+They are also not the most beautiful product on the market.
+But don’t let their looks fool you!
+These are a brilliant and powerful tool for marine use.
+The Fujinon 14X40 Techno-Stabi binoculars are available on Procular at a highly discounted rate of $1699 including free delivery and a hassle-free manufacturer’s warranty.